 The Merriam-Webster dictionary defines the word transparent as “free from pretense or deceit.”
 Following that, transparency is said to be “the quality or state of being transparent.”
-At Advanced Energy, we’ve decided to develop another definition for transparency: “an open and honest representation of the capabilities of a product.”
+At Advanced Energy, we’ve decided to develop another definition for transparency: “an open and easy to understand representation of the capabilities of a product.”

 Here’s why: Design and integration quality of a product are paramount to our customers achieving their optimum system performance.
-Having to weed through complex data sheets or exhaustive lists of performance specifications and test data that are based only on ideal world conditions doesn’t really help you know what you are getting.
-Even worse, receiving almost no specifications leaving you to guess and test what works wastes valuable time and money.
+Having to weed through complex data sheets or exhaustive lists of performance specifications doesn’t really help make the selection process easy – it wastes valuable time and money.

-Before integrating a high voltage power supply into an environment, suppliers should know the system designers will test the supply to eliminate one of their least wanted events: THE SURPRISE.
-But what if the vendor was already knowledgeable about the application and was transparent about the performance specs so that the designer could reduce the amount of testing required?
+Before integrating a high voltage power supply into an environment, system designers will typically test the supply to eliminate one of their least wanted events: THE SURPRISE.
+But what if the high voltage power supply vendor was already knowledgeable about the application and clearly defined the performance specs so that the designer could reduce the amount of testing required?

-For example, design engineers new to high voltage power modules might not realize that a data sheet may list the voltage output range of 0 to 10 kV DC, but that it isn’t designed to deliver the desired performance in the lowest 10% of its output range (this is common).
-A footnote might have been included to explain that…or maybe not.
-The supplier’s goal should be NO SURPRISES.
+For example, design engineers new to high voltage power modules might see a data sheet that lists the high voltage output range as 0 to 10 kV DC, but not realize that its topology isn’t designed to deliver the quoted performance over the lowest 10% of its output range (this is common).
+This may or may not be clearly explained.
+The goal here is to have clear documentation that produces NO SURPRISES.

 Be Successful Sooner

-The benefits of transparency all come down to being successful sooner.
-The last thing wanted – whether for bias supplies, capacitor charging, electrophoresis, mass spectrometry, scanning electron microscopy or a multitude of other applications – is ambiguous information that slows down product development.
+The benefits of being clear all come down to being successful sooner.
+The last thing wanted – whether for bias supplies, capacitor charging, electrophoresis, mass spectrometry, scanning electron microscopy or a multitude of other applications – is a set of ambiguous information that slows down product development.